 Directors may participate by other means

-All or any of the members of the Board or any committee of the Board may participate in a meeting of the Board or that committee by means of a conference telephone or any communication equipment which allows all persons participating in the meeting to speak to and hear each other or by such other lawful electronic means or in such other manner as may be agreed by the Company in general meetings.
+All or any of the members of the Board or any committee of the Board may participate in a meeting of the Board or that committee by means of a telephone conference or any communication equipment which allows all persons participating in the meeting to speak to and hear each other or by such other lawful electronic means or in such other manner as may be agreed by the Company in general meetings.
 A person so participating shall be deemed to be present in person at the meeting and shall be entitled to vote and be counted in a quorum accordingly.
-Such a meeting shall be deemed to take place where the largest group of those participating is assembled, or, if there is no such group, where the President of the meeting is.
+Such a meeting shall be deemed to take place where the largest group of those participating is assembled, or, if there is no such group, where the chairperson of the meeting is.

 Board resolution in writing is valid